 Senior adviser to the mayor: Joel Eisdorfer

 Eisdorfer has been a lobbyist with his firm, New York Capital Group, where he represented real estate developers, among others.
 Before that, he worked as a top aide to Adams when he was borough president and a state Senator before that.
 According to Hamodia, Eisdorfer is the first Hasidic Jew on the mayor’s senior staff.
+In June 2023, Adams named Eisdorfer the chair of the city’s new Jewish Advisory Council.

 Senior adviser for severe mental illness: Brian Stettin